buckley-w-david/blog/content/post/string-interpolation-and-sql/index.md

 ## Conclusion

 SQL injection sucks, but we should probably develop our tools a bit more to make it so the frictionless path is the safe one, instead of the other way around.

+If you'd like to go take a look at the actual source, [it's on my GitHub](https://github.com/buckley-w-david/parameterized-interpolated-sql-queries/blob/master/interpolate.py).

 Please don't actually use any of this code.